 - Military $10

-For squirrely children (autism or not), there is a bathroom break halfway through the tour.
-While the tour benefits exceeded our exectations, we love feeding our troops.
-You can bring your special snacks and drinks to keep your little ones nourished.
+For squirrely children, there is a bathroom break halfway through the tour.
+While the tour benefits exceeded our expectations, we love feeding our troops.
+You can bring your special snacks and drinks to nourish your little ones.

 6. Jekyll Market